Foundation World Models

 UniSim

 Yang et al. (2023) (Yang et al., 2023) proposed UniSim, a universal simulator that learns to simulate diverse real-world interactions from video data.
 UniSim can generate plausible video predictions conditioned on various action types (robotic actions, human actions, text descriptions), positioning it as a step toward universal world models that support multiple downstream applications.
-UniSim's flexibility in conditioning -- accepting actions in different formats (end-effector positions, language instructions, joystick inputs) -- demonstrates that a single foundation world model can serve as the basis for diverse applications.
+The concrete payoff the paper demonstrates is transfer: both a high-level vision-language policy and a low-level RL policy trained purely inside UniSim deploy zero-shot to the real world, evidence that a single foundation world model, by accepting actions in different formats (end-effector positions, language instructions, joystick inputs), can serve as the training substrate for diverse downstream agents rather than just producing visually plausible clips.

 DIAMOND